 - The SQL connection is not blocked by the workstation firewall or SQL server firewall

 - Make sure the SQL Server Browser Service is running

 - The system database and application database is accessible.

 P.S.
 If the ERPro desktop client is installed on a Windows 10 desktop, and the error occurred just after the Windows 10 is upgraded to Windows 10 build 1803 (run winver from search box to determine the Windows build version) by Windows Update, then it is because the security control of Windows 10 build 1803 blocked the network connection of the ERPRO.EXE that started from an untrusted location (i.e. the network shared folder using SMB1.5 or below).
-Copy the HRPro shared folder to local hard disk and start HRPro from the local hard disk is a workaround.
+Copy the ERPro shared folder to local hard disk and start ERPro from the local hard disk is a workaround.

 Otherwise consider the followings

 - If the File Server is Windows Server 2003, upgrade the Server to Windows 2008 R2 or above and activate SMB2 (or above) on that server.
 Microsoft is ended the support for Windows Server 2003 on July 14, 2015

 - Move the ERPro shared folder to a File Server or NAS that supported SMB2